yemreturker/blitz-ad-blocker/README.md

 **⚠️ Warning**: Using this tool may violate Blitz.gg's terms of service and could lead to account suspension.
 Use it for educational purposes only at your own risk.

+## Troubleshooting

+### Windows Administrator Issues
+If you encounter problems with administrator execution:

+1. **"The system cannot find the path specified" Error**
+   - This is usually caused by working directory issues when elevating privileges
+   - Try using the `direct-admin-launch.bat` script which uses absolute paths
+   - Alternatively, open Command Prompt as administrator and navigate to the exact folder path

+2. **Windows Security Blocks**
+   - Windows might block the elevation request.
+Look for security prompts.
+   - Try the direct administrator execution method described above.

+3. **Console Windows Closing**
+   - It's normal for consoles to close when elevating privileges.
+   - The application continues in the new administrator window.
+   - If no new window appears, try the direct-admin-launch.bat method.

+4. **NPM Not Found in Administrator Window**
+   - This can happen if NPM is installed under your user profile
+   - Try using the full path to npm in the batch files
+   - Or use the direct-admin-launch.bat which handles this issue

+### macOS Issues
+1. **Permission Denied**
+   - Ensure you've given Terminal the necessary permissions in System Preferences.
+   - Try running the Terminal as administrator: `sudo ./run-on-mac.sh`

+2. **Blitz Not Found**
+   - Verify your Blitz path in the `.env` file.
+   - The default path is `/Applications/Blitz.app/Contents/MacOS/Blitz`.# Blitz Ad Blocker

+A Node.js tool to remove advertisements from the Blitz application by manipulating its DOM using Puppeteer.

+**⚠️ Warning**: Using this tool may violate Blitz.gg's terms of service and could lead to account suspension.
+Use it for educational purposes only at your own risk.

 ## Features
 - Automatically removes ads based on predefined CSS selectors.
 - Triggered by user actions (clicks or navigation).